Resilience & Livelihoods

 Savings & Self-Help Groups

-Savings and self-help groups are the core of AEE's approach to grassroots development.
-Savings and self-help groups are formed from fifteen to twenty members with a similar social and economic status who live close to each other.
-Many groups are women-only, with others being men-only and mixed.
+Savings and self-help groups are central to AEE Rwanda’s approach to grassroots development.
+Each group typically consists of fifteen to twenty members of similar social and economic backgrounds who live near one another.
+Many groups are women-only, while others are men-only or mixed.

 Technical & Vocational Education & Training

-AEE provides youth with in-demand skills through our Technical and vocational education and training (TVET) programs.
-These programs lead to stable employment in skilled trades that provide an income well above that obtainable through the alternative of unskilled casual labour.
-TVET programs are also a pathway to university for students with the aptitude and the will.
+AEE Rwanda equips youth with in-demand skills through our Technical and Vocational Education and Training (TVET) programs.
+These programs prepare students for stable employment in skilled trades that offer significantly higher income than unskilled casual labor.
+For those with the aptitude and determination, our TVET programs also provide a pathway to university.

 Small Business Support